 One tourist attraction in the city of Cadiz, Negros Occidental, which is always frequented by locals and foreigners alike, is the 16-hectare banana-shaped island called Lakawon Island Resort and Spa.
 If you are looking for an exclusive and perfect place to unwind without breaking your budget, then Lakawon will not disappoint.
-The place is still undergoing few constructions so you might find the resort a little lacking compared to Boracay or other exclusive resorts, but this island is very promising although I find the abundance of jelly fishes really bothering.
+The place is still undergoing few constructions (as of 2018) so you might find the resort a little lacking compared to Boracay or other exclusive resorts, but this island is very promising, although I find the abundance of jelly fishes really bothering.
 Good thing the Tawhai Floating Bar made up for it.

 HOW TO GET THERE:

 I. Fly from Manila to Bacolod or wherever you starting point is.
 From Bacolod Silay Airport, you may ride a taxi or van and ask to be dropped off to Ceres Bus North Terminal.

 II.
 Upon reaching the bus terminal, inquire at the information counter what bus route can you ride to go to Lakawon.
 Bus signage is usually Cadiz.
 Travel time usually takes 1-1.5 hours.

 III.
 Ask the conductor to drop you off at Burgos Public Market.